 Inclement Weather Policy

 In the event of inclement weather, residents are advised that bulky trash, once-a-week trash and recycling, and yard trim/waste collections may be delayed or suspended due to road or weather-related conditions.
 If collection services are postponed, every effort will be made to pick-up the missed collections on the following day after that day’s regular collections.
+If a regular Friday collection is suspended, that collection will occur on Saturday.
 Residents are reminded to leave their collection containers at the curbside and that pickups can occur from 6 a.m to 8 p.m.

 Monday yard trim/waste collections suspended due to severe weather will be collected on the following Monday.
 Bulky trash collections suspended due to severe weather will be collected within seven (7) days.
 Residents will be contacted with a new collection date within that timeframe.